drscream/nic-cz-dns-crawler/README.md

   - 185.43.135.1
 ```

-If no resolvers are specified (`dns` is missing or empty in the config file), the crawler will attempt to use system settings (`/etc/resolv.conf` on Linux).
+If no resolvers are specified (`dns` is missing or empty in the config file), the crawler will attempt to use system settings (handled by `dnspython`, but it usually ends up with `/etc/resolv.conf` on Linux).

 ## Command line parameters